-Celemony have made this statement on their Facebook page...
+Celemony has made this statement on their Facebook page...

 Mac users!
 Have you updated to macOS Sierra yet?
 We’ve just tested Melodyne 4 (all editions) with it and can confirm full compatibility for both the plug-ins and the stand-alone versions.

-Celemony have now listed Mac OS 10.12.10 as a compatible operating system for Melodyne 4 essential, assistant, editor and studio on their System Requirements page.
+Celemony has now listed Mac OS 10.12.10 as a compatible operating system for Melodyne 4 essential, assistant, editor and studio on their System Requirements page.

-Eiosis have told us exclusively that they are almost good to go...
+Prior to that announcement Eiosis told us exclusively that they were almost good to go...
 The GUI lag issues specific to El Capitan have been finally fixed and so the plugins properly work: audio process, GUIs, stability.
 Even so, there are right now 3 known issues:

 - Reaper VST2 32-bit: there is a crash when opening our GUIs